amisolution/ERC20-AMIS/README.md

 https://etherscan.io/token/0x949bEd886c739f1A3273629b3320db0C5024c719
 Important!

-Please do not send tokens directly to the new token address using any wallet software ( MyEtherWallet / Mist / MetaMask / etc. ) they will not be converted to AMIS tokens this way and will be lost when you do so.
+Please do not send tokens directly to the new token address using any wallet software ( MyEtherWallet / Mist / MetaMask / Jaxx, Polo, etc. ) they will not be converted to AMIS tokens this way and will be lost when you do so.

 Timeline and duration